genolet/Gnod_project_week6/Readme.md

-# Gnod project
+# Gnod project 🎵

 Song recommender

 ### Objective

 The aim of this project was to create a song recommender using unsupervised learning.
 A song input by the user would first be filtered on whether the song in on the top 100 of the billboard list.
 In this case, the song recommender will return to the user a similar song based on the results of the unsupervised learning model (Kmeans), this song will also belong to the top 100 songs in the billboard list.
-In case the input song in not in the top 100, the song recommender will return a similar song based on a random song list.
+In case the input song in not in the hot 100, the song recommender will return a similar song based on a random song list.

 ### Data sources

 Data used in this project was obtained by web scraping the  top 100 songs on Tuesday 23.08.2022:  [https://www.billboard.com/charts/hot-100/](https://www.billboard.com/charts/hot-100/)

 A list of random songs was obtained from kaggle: [https://www.kaggle.com/datasets/sumitmohod22/songs-data-set?resource=download](https://www.kaggle.com/datasets/sumitmohod22/songs-data-set?resource=download)